sebastian-raubach/frickl-web/README.md

 ## What is Frickl?
 - It's free!
-- A self-hosted image library
+- A self-hosted image and video library
 - A way to explore your images through a modern web interface
 - A way to make your images available to friends and family
 - A way to tag your images for better catalogization and searching